 Click here for a list of tips on the kinds of details we'll need about your story.

-Below is a chart of OSU News and Research Communications staff and their areas of coverage:
+Below is a chart of OSU News and Research Communications staff, other communication professionals, and their areas of coverage:

 Business: Michelle Klampe, 541-737-0784